SergiyMatveyev/react-anim/README.md

 # Description

-React app with using react hooks and github rest api
+React app with using react animation library

 ## Technologies